tomato42/tls13-spec/draft-ietf-tls-tls13.md

 [[TODO: Should we require that tickets be bound to the existing symmetric cipher suite.??]

+#  Cryptographic Computations

+In order to begin connection protection, the TLS Record Protocol requires specification of a suite of algorithms, a master secret, and the client and server random values.
+The authentication, key agreement, and record protection algorithms are determined by the cipher_suite selected by the server and revealed in the ServerHello message.
+The random values are exchanged in the hello messages.
+All that remains is to calculate the key schedule.

 ##  Computing the Master Secrets

 The TLS handshake establishes secret keying material which is then used